Monotropism

 Can one of the benefits of therapy be the creation of conditions for forming a relationship in which there is give and take on both sides?
 In which mutual concern and other awareness can flourish?
 That generally is a central goal for anyone who cares for another person: that they should care in turn.
 Ought we to aim for that in relating with someone with autism?
 Can we help ourselves? – I feel that we cannot help wanting that, because its absence is the aspect of autism which hurts most, but we can refrain from trying to win it most of the normal ways – and perhaps win acceptance and the beginnings of concern thereby.
 Again does that benefit individuals with autism or is it just for us?
 I believe that acceptance of others in a people-rich world must at least make life more comfortable, less distressing.
 At the same time, such acceptance will always be conditional upon the sensitive and considerate behaviour of others.
 It therefore takes effort from corers both to build and maintain it.

-For a detailed account of my views on ordinary Vs autistic minds see Murray 1992, 1993, 1995 [editor’s note: our archives are currently missing the first two of these papers, but see also Murray (2020)].
+For a detailed account of my views on ordinary vs autistic minds see Murray 1992, 1993, 1995.
 A brief sketch here will suffice to make sense of what follows.
 Most of us most of the time have multiply divided attention: many interests simultaneously alert and ready to digest information – we have polytropic interest systems.
 In this way we cope relatively easily with a highly changeable environment while building up a richly connected information store.
 With autism however, attention is tunnelled interest trapped: its objects isolated and without context – they have monotropc interest systems.
 That makes for an alarming and unpredictable universe, and a fragmented, disconnected, information store to cope with it.

 Reluctance to share attention is currently regarded as a crucial diagnostic feature of autism (Baron-Cohen).
 So are absence of Other-modelling (with its many repercussions), and difficulties with speech.
 None of the events which makeup shared attention is impossible for toddlers who are disabled solely by autism.
 They can raise their arms, they can extend their fingers separately, turn their heads, etc.; they can be aware of the presence of other people, and they can happen to share their focus of attention, they do also sometimes have their attention diverted; in later development they may acquire the habit of following a pointing finger, and they generally show no impairment in geometrical awareness.
 Yet for some reason they are not like most non-autistic infants, enthusiasts for shared attention.
 They do not seek it out and they may shy from it.
 Why?